mondipr/FreeCAD-My-Library-Mondi/README.md

 # Freecad key chain library
-A library of 3D printable open source key chains designed in Freecad
+This is my library of all my 3D design in FreeCAD, This world for me is new but LET GO...!!!

 <img src="fICHA tRIVIAL.png" width="300" align="center"> | <img src="maga.png" width="300" align="center">
 :-------------: | :-------------:
-This is my 3D Design of FreeCAD. | 3d printed version
+Trivial 3D Design. | Text 3d Design

 # License